sdleffler/luminance-rs/README.md

 `luminance` is an effort to make graphics rendering simple and elegant.
 The aims of `luminance` are:

   - making **unsafe** and **stateful** *APIs* (e.g. **OpenGL**) **safe** and **stateless** ;
-  - providing a simple API, that is, exposing core concepts without anything extra – just the bare stuff;
+  - providing a simple API; that is, exposing core concepts without anything extra – just the bare stuff ;
   - abstract over the trending hardware interfaces (i.e. **OpenGL** up to now) and provide several backends to pick through different packages ;
   - easy to read with a good documentation and set of tutorials, so that new comers don’t have to